Hadokane/CI_PP2_HUG/README.md

 <details><summary>Bug #5-3</summary>
 <img src="assets/images/docs/bugs/bug5_3.png" alt="Bug Image 5-3"></details>

-Removing the new game button directly from the div itself, seemed to stop the amend that was called in the next function.
+Removing the new game button directly from the div itself, seemed to stop the amendment that was called in the next function.

 The solution in this instance was to instead remove the button directly.